-When it comes to making things, I don't do, I think.
-I have a craft “to do list” that has remained untouched for years, I live vicariously through countless food and craft blogs, Tastespotting or Foodgawker are constantly open on my computer as I work (as a graduate student) for cooking inspiration, and my Master’s thesis, on the relationship between making material things and making the human self, was itself an exercise in thinking about making.
+When it comes to making things, I don’t do, I think.
+I have a craft “to do list” that has remained untouched for years, I live vicariously through countless food and craft blogs, Tastespotting or Foodgawker are constantly open on my computer as I work for cooking inspiration, and my Master’s thesis, on the relationship between making material things and making the human self, was itself an exercise in thinking about making.

-I have come to realize that all this time spent thinking about making things may be better spent actually making them.
+I have come to realize that all this time spent thinking about making things may, sometimes, be better spent actually making them.
 And so, after much deliberation, I have decided to start a blog in the hopes that it will motivate me to do just that.
 Here, I will document my experiences with making things.

 In my approach to food I try to be flexible and moderate.
 I don’t always make the right choices, but I do my best.
 Ideals need to exist in the context of everyday life, and in everyday life eating ethically and healthily 100% of the time (unfortunately) requires a lot of knowledge, time, and money.
 Therefore, I don’t cut anything out of my diet completely, though I try not to eat a lot of meat, I am (no longer) a vegetarian, and I buy organic when my budget allows.
 I believe in the simple wisdom of Michael Pollan:

 “Eat real food, not too much, mostly plants”